FaddyManatee/FaddyManatee/README.md

 - 🔭 Check out my [website][website]! (a work in progress project)
 - 🌱 My favourite language is C/C++
-- ⚡ Fun fact: I play the Alto Saxophone!
+- ⚡ I play the Alto Saxophone!

 ### Connect with me